sakoula/XiaoMi-Air-6200U/DETAILS.md

 USBX power injection device is inline with the latest *XiaoMi-Pro* edits based on the [rehadbman's recomendations](https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/)

-> *XiaoMi-Pro* implements the injector using a kext produced from FBPatcher
+> *XiaoMi-Pro* implements the injector using a kext produced from HackingTool

 from tonymac: